svacas/mule-migration-assistant/README.md

 | parentDomainBasePath       | Path of the domain to be migrated                | No        |
 | help                       | Show all the parameters to define on MMA         | No        |

+### User Documentation

+For guidance using MMA to assist in a migration, see the [user documentation](./docs).

 ### Contributing

-This project is Open Source and therefor welcome contributions, in case you wish to contribute please check our [contribution guide](https://github.com/mulesoft/mule-migration-assistant/blob/master/CONTRIBUTING.md)
+This project is Open Source and therefore welcome contributions, in case you wish to contribute please check our [contribution guide](https://github.com/mulesoft/mule-migration-assistant/blob/master/CONTRIBUTING.md)